 smartgeber Logo

-The article explores the characteristics that define a dystopian city, such as oppressive government control, environmental degradation, and social inequality, painting a picture of a bleak urban future.
+The article explores the elements and characteristics that define a dystopian city.
+It delves into aspects like oppressive governance, environmental degradation, and social inequality.

 What makes a city dystopian?